lcgodoy/jabe-d-25-00205/README.md

 * `run-cv.sh`: A shell script for executing the cross-validation analysis.

+* `supplement.pdf`: The Supplementary Material for the paper.

 > **Note:** Scripts prefixed with `*-00-*` are primarily for data pre-processing
 > and supplemental checks.
 They are provided for completeness, but the main
 > analyses are contained in the `*-01-*` (and higher) scripts.